-- · A maximum of four height areas are available. - A height area is automatically defined using an object.
+A height area is automatically defined using an object.
 When teaching a height area, all free beams above or below the object are combined into one height area.
-Therefore, the object cannot be located in the center of the measurement field length; the first or last beam must be interrupted.
+Therefore, the object cannot be located in the center of the measurement field length; the first